boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    can be identified as interesting at any place in the TN domain.
 This might be used, for example, to selectively enable per S-NSSAI monitoring, traffic engineering or any other per S-NSSAI handling, if required.

+   However, operators using such mapping method should be aware of the implications of any change of S-NSSAI on the addressing plans.
+It is out of scope of this document to elaborate on these implications.

 ~~~
              NF specific          reserved